alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/link-pages-together.md

 - a link (`<a>` tag)
 - a form (`<form>` tag, when the user inputs data)

+If you need to pass data, do not use a link with the button class on your form.
+While the link will look identical to a `<button>` element, it will not pass any data.

+To pass data, wrap the button and any form inputs with a `<form>` tag and use a real `<button>` element.

 ## Link your start page to question 1

 1. Open `start.html` in your `app/views` folder.